+Academic records will be formally reviewed at the end of the fall, spring, and summer terms.
+Students who do not meet the stated requirements will be placed on Academic Probation.
 The purpose of academic probation is to alert the student and the institution to the problems associated with the student's academic performance and to recommend or implement strategies for improvement.
 The continuation of poor academic performance will result in the dismissal of the student.
 Faculty advisors are notified of all advisees placed on academic probation.

 A student placed on academic probation will remain on academic probation until the overall GPA is at or above the requirements specified below.
-A student will be removed from academic probation as soon as his/her cumulative GPA is equal to or greater than the requirement on the basis of subsequent courses completed at Fairfield during the next semester or during special January or summer sessions.
+A student will be removed from academic probation when the overall GPA is equal to or greater than the requisite GPA according to credits earned.

-A student on academic probation is ineligible to participate in extracurricular or co-curricular activities during any semester in which the student is on probation.
+A student on academic probation is ineligible to participate in extracurricular or co-curricular activities.
 A student on academic probation may petition the Academic Vice President for the right to participate in extra- or co-curricular activities.
 The appeal must contain a valid and compelling reason why restriction of extra- or co-curricular activities is inappropriate, and must demonstrate effectively that the activity will contribute an improvement in academic performance.

-First Year Students: First semester, first-year students with a GPA below 1.90 will not be placed on academic probation for their second semester, but they will lose their rights to participate in extracurricular or co-curricular activities.
-By the end of the student's second semester, or the first year at Fairfield, students will be placed on academic probation if the overall GPA is below 1.90.
+First semester, first-year students with a GPA below 1.90 will not be placed on academic probation for their second semester, but they will lose their rights to participate in extracurricular or co-curricular activities.

+Students with 29 or fewer credits earned by the end of the second semester, or the first year at Fairfield, will be placed on academic probation if the overall GPA is below 1.90.

-Sophomores: Sophomores will be placed on academic probation if the overall GPA is below 1.90.
+Students with 30-59 credits earned will be placed on academic probation if the overall GPA is below 1.90.

-Juniors and Seniors: Juniors and seniors will be placed on academic probation if the overall GPA is below 2.00.
+Students with 60 or more credits earned will be placed on academic probation if the overall GPA is below 2.00.

-amended AC: 05/22/1995 amended AC: 04/03/2000 amended AC: 10/01/2007
+AC: 02/01/1993 amended AC: 05/22/1995 amended AC: 04/03/2000 amended AC: 10/01/2007 Revised AC: 04/27/2015